Falcon (video game): Reception

 Computer Gaming World in 1987 called Falcon as one of the most detailed and accurate flight simulators for the microcomputer market.
 It reported that an F-16 pilot with the 474th Tactical Fighter Wing "gave it good marks for accuracy".
-Dragon gave the DOS version 5 out of 5 stars, and 4 out of 5 stars for the MS-DOS version.
+Dragon gave the MS-DOS version 5 out of 5 stars.
 Compute! praised Falcon's graphics, realism, and documentation.

 Falcon won the 1987 Software Publishers Association awards for Best Action/Strategy Program, Best Technical Achievement, and Best Simulation.
 It was voted the "Best 16-bit Simulation Game of the Year" at the Golden Joystick Awards 1989.
 Falcon was ranked as the Amiga's eighth best game of all time by Amiga Power in 1991.

 The four reviewers of Electronic Gaming Monthly gave the TurboGrafx-16 version a 4.5 out of 10, opining that the conversion was over-ambitious, since the compromises which were made in order to fit the game into a 4 MB cartridge made it unenjoyable.
 They particularly criticized the awkward and difficult controls and the limited amount of action.